kernelcrash/electron-rom-emulator/README.md

 Obviously 'make' and flash the hex file to the stm32f407 board to use these. (you might need to do a 'make clean' then 'make')

-For reference the AP6v130ta.rom referred to above is the 16K AP6 rom from http://mdfs.net/Software/BBC/SROM/Plus1/ .
-That will give you a *ROMS command as well as various sideways ram load/save commands.
+For reference the AP6v133t.rom referred to above is the 16K AP6 rom from http://mdfs.net/Software/BBC/SROM/Plus1/ .
+I had to download it, note that it is only 16067 bytes long, then use dd to add another 317 bytes to it, to pad it out to 16384 bytes.
+The AP6 rom will give you a *ROMS command as well as various sideways ram load/save commands.
 I often put this as rom 13.

 - The flash accelerator had some problems in early stm32f4 chips.
 Find this line in main.c:
 ```